rhughes42/OptiTrackGH/README.md

 Read more about OptiTrack here: https://optitrack.com/applications/

 ## Dependencies
 Tracker requires version 4.0 the NatNet Assembly (NatNetML.dll), which is included in this repo in the lib folder.
-The SDK can be downloaded from https://optitrack.com/software/natnet-sdk/
+The full SDK can be downloaded from https://optitrack.com/software/natnet-sdk/

 ## Installation